Sheile/amqp10-converter/README.md

         ```

 ## Validation
 You can validate the upstream messages by using [json schema](https://json-schema.org/).
 If you want to validate upstream messages, please follow below steps:

 1. describe the definitions of the upstream messages as json schema.
 1. copy the json files to a directory which is accessible from `amqp10-converter`.
-1. set the file paths of the json files as a json array string to an environment variable `SCHEMA_PATHS` like below:
+1. set the file paths of the json files as a json array string for each queue to an environment variable `SCHEMA_PATHS` like below:

     ```
-    $ export SCHEMA_PATHS='["/opt/schema/attr.schema.json","/opt/schema/cmdexe.schema.json"]'
+    $ export SCHEMA_PATHS='{"fs\\.fsp\\.type0\\.up":["/opt/schema/attr.schema.json","/opt/schema/cmdexe.schema.json"]}'
     ```
+    * the key is a regular expression to match the target Upstream Queue Name.
+    * When some keys match a Upstream Queue Name, all file paths are merged.
 1. start `amqp10-converter`.

 This converter will try to validate an arrived upstream message from the beginning of the given json shcema array.
 This process will stop at the first successful validation, and in which case the arrived upstream message is judged as VALID.
 Unfortunately if all validations fail, the arrived upstream message is rejected and all following processes are skipped.
 Therefore, if a ton of json schemas are given, they can cause the negative impact of performance.

+## Convert the message format
+You can convert the upstream messages to your desired format by using a [LiquidJS](https://liquidjs.com/) template.
+If you want to convert upstream messages, please foloow below steps:

+1. create a LiquidJS template.
+1. copy the template to a directory which is accessible from `amqp10-converter`.
+1. set the file path for each queue to an environment variable `MAPPING_PATHS` like below:

+    ```
+    $ export MAPPING_PATHS='{"fs.fsp.type0.up":"/opt/templates/upstream.liquid"]}'
+    ```
+1. start `amqp10-converter`.

+**CAUTION!**
+The received message will be converted **before** validating it.

 ## Requirements